Thermodynamic limit of Nekrasov partition function for 5-brane web with O5-plane: Deriving Seiberg-Witten prepotentials from partition function

 From \eqref{eq:defQth}, we find

 Thus, we derive the boundary condition at $w=-1$:

 which means that the curve \eqref{eq:SWrederiv} has a double root also at $w=-1$.

-It is remarkable that the boundary conditions \eqref{eq:BC1} and \eqref{eq:BC2}, which were originally claimed from the intuition that the M5-brane is attaching to the OM5-plane at one point \cite{Landsteiner:1997vd, Hayashi:2017btw}, are now derived independently from the partition function based on the topological vertex formalism with O5-plane.
+It is remarkable that the boundary conditions \eqref{eq:BC1} and \eqref{eq:BC2}, which were originally claimed from the intuition that the M5-brane is attaching to the OM5-plane at one point \cite{Landsteiner:1997vd, Hayashi:2017btw}, are now derived independently from the partition function based on the topological vertex formalism with $O5$-plane.

 In this section, we have derived all the information in \eqref{eq:sec2SWcurve} and \eqref{eq:sec2SW1} from the thermodynamic limit of the partition function.
-As is indeed explicitly found in Appendix \ref{app:SW}, they are enough to determine the SW curve.
-Thus, the prepotential defined as the leading order of the partition function as in \eqref{eq:prepdef2} agrees with the prepotential computed from the SW curve in section \ref{sec:SW} up to a constant term which does not depend on the Coulomb moduli $a_I$.
-This implies that the topological vertex formalism with O5-plane discussed in \cite{Kim:2017jqn} is consistent with the technique to compute SW curve from the 5-brane web with O5-plane in \cite{Hayashi:2017btw} and thus, they justify each other.
+As is indeed explicitly found in Appendix \ref{app:SW}, they are enough to determine the Seiberg-Witten curve.
+Thus, the prepotential defined as the leading order of the partition function as in \eqref{eq:prepdef2} agrees with the prepotential computed from the Seiberg-Witten curve in section \ref{sec:SW} up to a constant term which does not depend on the Coulomb moduli $a_I$.
+This implies that the topological vertex formalism with $O5$-plane discussed in \cite{Kim:2017jqn} is consistent with the technique to compute Seiberg-Witten curve from the 5-brane web with $O5$-plane in \cite{Hayashi:2017btw} and thus, they justify each other.